SOCR/Simple_TS_TSX_R_Webapp/README.md

   ```

 #### Other Requirements
 - Python 3.8+ for the Python backend
 - R for the R backend
 - OpenAI API key for the chat example
-- Python 3.8+ for the Python backend
-- R for the R backend
-- OpenAI API key for the chat example